The central relevance of scientific methodology arises because

 explicated, clarified, reconstructed, newly developed or further developed

-according to my motto "connect tradition and progress".
-Progress is
+according to my guiding idea (Motto), “connecting tradition and

-possible and meaningful only on the basis of tradition.
+Progress is possible and meaningful only when it is based on tradition.
+If

-developments are not revolutions, because originality is often wrongly claimed,
+developments mostly are not revolutions; originality is often wrongly claimed,

 Gustav Heinrich von Beyme, 2005: Das Zeitalter der Avantgarden: